 The IRS is essentially a large collection agency.
-It can place liens, garnish your wages, and even levy your bank account and house to recover your tax debt.
+It can place liens, garnish your wages, and even levy your bank account and house to recover your tax liability.
 These government collectors can be intimidating.
 Their letters and demand notices can leave you in fear for your future and your freedom.

 Resolving Tax Issues for You

 Even if you think you’ve tried everything, there is most likely a program that will work to resolve your stressful tax situation.
-Your lawyer will work tirelessly to find a way out of this so you can move on with your life.
-Once you begin working toward a resolution of your tax debt, you will likely feel an enormous weight being lifted from your shoulders.
+Your tax lawyer will work tirelessly to find a way out of this so you can move on with your life.
+Once you begin working toward a resolution of your tax liability, you will likely feel an enormous weight being lifted from your shoulders.

-You have likely been living in fear, putting off the resolution of your tax debt because you don’t know how to move forward.
+You have likely been living in fear, putting off the resolution of your tax liability because you don’t know how to move forward.
 Luckily, the tax attorneys at our firm do know how to resolve tax liability issues—we do it every day.

 You don’t have to figure all of this out on your own.
 When you work with a tax lawyer from our firm, we will come up with the best solution for your case.